A Gloss Saves Me Time & Money On My Hair Routine

 @kirby_j Using a copper hair gloss!!!
 Do we like it?! #fyp #foryou #storytime #hairtransformation ♬ original sound - Kirby Johnson

-Refinery29 loves the Kristin Ess Gloss, which is available in ten shades and is $15 at Target.
-Another one of my favorites is the dpHUE Gloss+, which Grischi says she recommends to her clients, too.
+Another one of my favourites is the dpHUE Gloss+, which Grischi says she recommends to her clients, too.
 It's a gloss plus deep conditioning treatment that comes in a bottle as opposed to a box.
-It's a best-seller at Ulta in its category.
 I've used the Clear, but Medium Brown is the newest shade that helps tone almost any shade of brunette.
-Le Gloss by L'Oreal Paris is award-winning, and another easy, in-shower toning gloss that boosts shine and enhances color.
+Also try Josh Wood Hair's Gloss and Glaze Collection and the Glaze Super Color Conditioning Gloss, £12.99.
 Don't expect drama with a hair gloss, as Olsen explains, it's a "refined" treatment.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.